AGarrow/web_store/README.md

 **Things to finish up (delete this section before handing in):**

--delete redundant web_store directory
+* delete redundant web_store directory
--make sure python script to write to log works
+* make sure python script to write to log works
--finish c code to display user's purchase history -organize directory (copy all python shit to python folder, clean up useless stuff, keep everything organized) -clone this repo in the shared folder so TAs can check out the log, possibly "unhide" the log and include it as an additional file in the main directory
+* finish c code to display user's purchase history
+* organize directory (copy all python shit to python folder, clean up useless stuff, keep everything organized)
+* clone this repo in the shared folder so TAs can check out the log, possibly "unhide" the log and include it as an additional file in the main directory
--make sure everything works on alexi's cs public_html folder -tar,zip,submit
+* make sure everything works on alexi's cs public_html folder
+* tar,zip,submit
--hope we get 100
+* hope we get 100